-Zeolite is used as Animal Feed Additive for Poultry,that increased feed efficiency and decreases ammonia levels in the poultry houses
+Zeolite is used as best deodorant for animal bedding barn,that decreases ammonia levels in the animal houses

-Evidence and data collected by researchers indicates that zeolite as deodorizer is a successful odor control agent because of its ability to absorb and adsorb liquids, gases, and suspended matter.
-Essentially, the mineral serves as a sponge that drinks in liquids (absorption) and in the process, matter and gases adhere to the surface of internal pores (adsorption) (Hogg, 2003).
+Evidence and data collected by researchers indicates that zeolite as deodorizer called natural deodorant is a successful odor control agent because of its ability to absorb and adsorb liquids, gases, and suspended matter.
+Essentially, the mineral serves as a sponge that drinks in liquids (absorption) and in the process, matter and gases adhere to the surface of internal pores (adsorption).
 These two properties work together to combat odors in animal litter areas.

-A study by Mumpton (1985) found that spreading 25 tons of zeolite per month on the floors of a swine- raising facility absorbed excess liquid waste and reduced the moisture content of excrement.
+Researchers found that spreading 25 tons of zeolite deodorant per month on the floors of a swine- raising facility absorbed excess liquid waste and reduced the moisture content of excrement.
 Buildings were described as dry, clean, and significantly less odorous.

-A study by Kithome et al. (1999) also found that zeolite is effective at reducing ammonia vapors.
-The researchers added natural zeolite (38 percent weight) to poultry droppings and yielded a 44 percent reduction in ammonia loss.
+LAB Engineers also found that zeolite deodorizer is effective at reducing ammonia vapors.
+The researchers added natural zeolite deodorant (38 percent weight) to poultry droppings and yielded a 44 percent reduction in ammonia loss.
 As an added benefit, the droppings treated by zeolite contained higher nitrogen levels, as it was not released from the waste in the form of ammonia (Ullman, 2004).